bxparks/clocks/MultiZoneClock/README.md

 ### Factory Reset

-If the EEPROM state becomes corrupted, or the CRC32 check fails, or there is a bug in my code, it is possible to do a factory reset using the following compile-time option in `config.h`:
+If the EEPROM state becomes corrupted, or the CRC32 check fails, or there is a bug in my code, it is possible to do a factory reset.
+There are 2 ways:

+One, hold down the Mode button during power up.
+The code should reset its internal parameters to the defaults.
+If there is a bug in that code, there's an even bigger hammer.

+Two, change the `FORCE_INITIALIZE` parameter in `config.h` to:

 ```C++
 #define FORCE_INITIALIZE 1